tetratelabs/wazero/site/content/languages/tinygo.md

 The underlying error is often, but not always `syscall.ENOSYS` which is the standard way to stub a syscall until it is implemented.
 If you are interested in more, see [System Calls](#system-calls).

-### Mitigating Constraints

-Realities like this are not unique to TinyGo as they will happen compiling any language not written specifically with WebAssembly in mind.
-Knowing the same code compiled to wasm may return errors or worse panic, the main mitigation approach is testing.

-Unit test the critical paths of your code, including errors, on your target WebAssembly runtime, such as wazero.
-This not only gives higher confidence, but is also a much more efficient means to communicate bugs vs ad-hoc reports.

 ## Memory